-The Dubai residential property market generally remains oversupplied and the downward trend in the market is unlikely to stabilise before Q2 2010,’ the report says.
+The Dubai real estate market generally remains oversupplied and the downward trend in the market is unlikely to stabilise before Q2 2010,’ the report says.

 Its analysts point out that a number of factors are set to shape the real estate sector in the coming months.
 These include the merger of two of the emirates largest master real estate developers, the inauguration of Burj Dubai, the world’s tallest tower, and the opening of the Dubai Metro.